 Can Cheating Husbands Change Their Ways?

-Your husband cheated.
-And now, you are suffering through the pain and anguish that often lies in the aftermath of an affair.
-Cheating is often seen (and felt) as the ultimate deception – the downright deal breaker in a marriage.
-It is perhaps the most difficult indiscretion to forgive especially since it involves deception at so many levels of the relationship.
-For women, who are often quick to forgive (but not forget) the biggest question after an affair has been discovered is can cheating husbands change their ways?
+Your husband cheated, and now you’re grappling with the pain and anguish that often follow an affair.
+Cheating is frequently viewed as the ultimate betrayal—a dealbreaker in a marriage.
+It’s one of the hardest indiscretions to forgive, especially since it involves deception on multiple levels.
+For women, who may be quick to forgive but not forget, the pressing question after discovering an affair is: Can a cheating husband change his ways?

-Is the old adage, ‘Once a cheater always a cheater,’ true?
-Can relationships really survive infidelity?
-Is there anyway to ever really trust a man that has already cheated on you once?
+Is the adage, “Once a cheater, always a cheater,” true?
+Can a relationship survive infidelity?
+Is it possible to trust a man who has already betrayed you?

 Statistics on Cheating

-“If you have a husband who does NOT show remorse, who blames the women for the infidelity and/or is not willing to be completely transparent moving forward and is not truly apologetic for what he has already done, then I don’t see how a woman could entrust her vulnerability to that man again.”
+“If you have a husband who does NOT show remorse, who blames the woman for the infidelity, and/or is not willing to be completely transparent moving forward and is not truly apologetic for what he has done, then I don’t see how a woman could entrust her vulnerability to that man again.”

 THE BEST PREDICTOR OF FUTURE BEHAVIOR IS PAST BEHAVIOR

-Obviously, there is inherent risk when trying to rebuild a relationship after infidelity.
-Statistics indicate that around 20% of all men who cheat once WILL CHEAT AGAIN.
-And further marital statistics show that 70% of the time, women who have been cheated on eventually divorce their spouses due to the infidelity.
+Rebuilding a relationship after infidelity carries inherent risks.
+Statistics suggest that 20% of men who cheat once will cheat again, and 70% of women cheated on eventually divorce their spouses due to the betrayal.

 Share: